 Zanzibar has a few interesting festivals– Sauti za Busara (an African music festival takes place annually in February), Jahazi (Jazz and Literary festival usually in September) and Mwaka Kogwa (a four-day festival held in July to mark Nairuzim - the Shirazi New Year).
 People from across the African continent participate in these gatherings seeing a cross-section of cultures, ages and backgrounds celebrating together.
 The Zanzibar International Film Festival (ZIFF) is the largest cultural event that takes place in June and July.
 The festival showcases cinema, music and performing arts from a diverse range of races, classes and religions, drawing a large audience.

-11. Budget friendly and easy to explore on your own
+11. Budget-friendly and easy to explore

-Zanzibar has something for everyone - from exclusive five star experiences to family-friendly affordability.
+Zanzibar has something for everyone - from exclusive five-star experiences to family-friendly affordability.
 Suit yourself and your budget - whether it is ultimate luxury that you are after or a laid back beach shack - Zanzibar offers something for every taste and heart's desire.

 Getting around in Zanzibar is simple and easy to do on your own, giving you the freedom to explore at leisure.

 12. The perfect add-on to wildlife safaris in East Africa

 The magic of Zanzibar is that it is a multi-faceted destination, offering a unique blend of idyllic beaches, intriguing history, cultural diversity, tasty cuisine, exotic spices, and rich flora and fauna.

 Zanzibar is easily accessible from Dar es Salaam by boat or by air and is a perfect add-on to African safaris in East Africa, giving you the best of both worlds.
 To browse the multitude of tour options for Zanzibar, view our upcoming Dar es Salaam departures or upcoming tour departures from Nairobi in Kenya.